Nikon has long used the first digit of the serial number to indicate region for many of their products:

 - Not used

-Initial production of a product is almost always a two-digit variant of that with the second digit being zero (e.g. 30xxxxx in the US).
-In a few rare cases, Nikon has used digits outside a region when production exceeds 999,999 units.
+Initial production of a product was almost always a two-digit variant of that with the second digit being zero (e.g. 30xxxxx in the US).
+In a few cases, Nikon has used digits outside a region when production exceeds 999,999 units (see Note in next paragraph, though).
 That's why the second digit isn't just part of the serial number itself: its reserved as a special region indicator, when needed.
 In other words, while US products normally would be 30, 31, 32…39 in initial numbers, Nikon has set things up so that they could make, say, a 59 region code that's US for a product (normally that would be Canada).

-Note: with the D7100, Nikon started using the 25xxxxx code for US bodies; it appears that they're adjusting to give them plenty of room for US bodies, and since the US number came after the much smaller Japanese market number, it makes some sense to "steal" some of the Japan numbers.
-But also oddly, the other country serial numbers don't tend to have a 0 as a second digit, which is really a strange departure for Nikon.
-We'll need to see some new camera models appear to see if this is the start of a new numbering scheme for Nikon.
+Note: it appears that Nikon hasn’t changed the number of digits in most serial numbers, which as product quantities increased in the digital age, has caused Nikon to have to abandon the clear logic they formerly used.
+For example, with the D7100, Nikon started using the 25xxxxx code for US bodies; it appears that Nikon has been adjusting many of their previous serial numbers to give them plenty of room for US and European bodies, and since the US D7100 number comes after the much smaller Japanese market number, it makes some sense to "steal" some of the Japan numbers.
+But also oddly, we’re now seeing that a lot of other country serial numbers don't tend to have a 0 as a second digit, which is another departure for Nikon.
+As I update this article, Nikon has slowly shifted to a very problematic (for customers) method of uniquely identifying region, especially in Europe, where they’re using previously Canadian and Australian numbers (e.g. 51xxxxx and 61xxxxx).

 The same scheme usually applies to lenses, though many US lenses are prefaced with the letters US these days.